hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/143_address_of_welcome_at_almora_and_reply.md

 We have heard with great pleasure that you intend establishing a Math (monastery) here, and we sincerely pray that your efforts in this direction be crowned with success.
-The great Shankaracharya also, after his spiritual conquest, established a Math at Badarikâshrama in the Himalayas for the protection of the ancient religion.
+The great Shankaracharya also, after his spiritual conquest, established a Math at Badarikāshrama in the Himalayas for the protection of the ancient religion.
 Similarly, if your desire is also fulfilled, India will be greatly benefited.
 By the establishment of the Math, we, Kumaonese, will derive special spiritual